-During the on-site phase of the audit, the Auditor conducted forty interviews with a random sample of inmates.
+During the on-site phase of the audit, the Auditor conducted thirty-two interviews with a random sample of inmates.
 All inmate interviews were conducted with the guidance of the National PREA Resource Center, PREA Compliance Audit Instrument - Interview Guide for Inmates.
 The Auditor requested an up-to-date inmate facility roster (in alphabetical order) from every housing dormitory and selected every tenth inmate from the inmate rosters provided.

 Inmates from every housing dormitory and of various diversities were interviewed.
 Inmates were asked how they would report an incident of sexual abuse or sexual harassment if it happened to them or another inmate.
-Thirty-four of forty inmates interviewed indicated using the PREA hotline as their preferred method of reporting, while the remaining six inmates indicated telling a staff member or a family member.
+Twenty-four of the thirty-two inmates interviewed indicated using either the PREA hotline or telling a staff member as their preferred method of reporting, while the remaining eight inmates indicated telling a family member.
 All of the inmates listed more than two methods of reporting when the Auditor posed the initial question, confirming inmates are educated in the multiple reporting avenues available.
 Inmates were also questioned if they could submit a report anonymously or have a third party report the incident.
-All forty inmates interviewed acknowledge "yes" to having another inmate report for them or a family member (third party reporting) and thirty of the thirty-two inmates interviewed were aware they could file a report without providing a name (anonymously).
+Thirty of the thirty-two inmates interviewed acknowledge "yes" to having another inmate report for them or a family member (third party reporting) and thirty of the thirty-two inmates interviewed were aware they could file a report without providing a name (anonymously).